AdobeDocs/uix/src/pages/extension-manager/feature-highlights/index.md

 [Extension Manager](https://experience.adobe.com/aem/extension-manager) provides a safe playground to preview extensions before enabling them for the entire environment and the ability to easily share these previews.

 ### Preview Extensions
-To preview extensions without installing them, simply click the preview icon found in the `Action` column.
-This action will open the Content Fragment Console, allowing you to explore the extension within the selected environment.
+To preview extensions in a preproduction environment without installing them, simply click the preview icon found in the `Action` column.
+This action will open the corresponding application like Content Fragment Console or AEM Assets View, allowing you to explore the extension within the selected environment.
 ![Preview extension](preview.png)

 ### Share with Teammates